lildix/web-wallet-server/README.md

-# Web wallet application with TypeORM and sending files with Multer.
+# Web wallet server with TypeORM and sending files with Multer.

 ## Install project